ben-ryder/jigsaw/README.md

         extend: {},
     },
     plugins: [
-        plugin // <-- add the plugin to use custom colours etc ],
+        ...jigsawPlugins // <-- add the plugins to use custom colours etc ],
 }
 ```